marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 For the full list see the documentation at: [microprofile-metrics-spec-2.3](https://github.com/eclipse/microprofile-metrics/releases/download/2.3/microprofile-metrics-spec-2.3.pdf)

-To add custom metrics on our project, we neeed to add the metrics extension:
+To add custom metrics on our project, we need to add the metrics extension:
 {% highlight xml %}
 <!-- complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/starevent-event/pom.xml -->
 <dependency>